Saint-Maur–Créteil station

 Saint-Maur–Créteil station (/fr/) is a railway station in the commune of Saint-Maur-des-Fossés, Val-de-Marne.
-It is served by RER A and in the future, Paris Metro Line 15 in 2026.
+It is served by RER A and will be served by Paris Metro Line 15 starting in autumn 2027 as part of the Grand Paris Express project.

 History

 Saint-Maur–Créteil opened in its current form as an RER station on 14 December 1969 as part of the initial segment of the RER network with trains to Nation in central Paris and Boissy-Saint-Léger.

 Service

-Train
+RER A

 Saint-Maur–Créteil is on the A2 branch of the RER A with eastbound trains to Boissy-Saint-Léger and westbound trains to Saint-Germain-en-Laye.
 During peak times, there are up to twelve trains per hour (every five minutes).
 At off-peak times trains arrive every ten minutes and every fifteen minutes early mornings and late nights.

+Line 15

+Paris Metro Line 15 will serve this station starting in autumn 2027 when Line 15 South opens.
+The station is being constructed as part of the Grand Paris Express project.

 Bus connections

 The station is served by several buses: